Phoenix Stem

 Spaces Available: 40

 Program Fee: This program, including room and board, is free of charge.
-You will be able to move into your dorm on the last day of the program, just as the official College Orientation starts.
 In addition, there is a small stipend of $200 per quarter for participating in the program as a first year student.

 Please note that students can only participate in a total of one Pre-Orientation program.
 Participation in the Phoenix STEM Pre-Orientation Program is via invitation only.

 Arrival & Housing: Students should plan to arrive on Sunday afternoon, as the program begins with dinner that evening.
 Earlier arrival can be arranged on an individual basis if needed.
 For the first week, Phoenix STEM Scholars will be assigned temporary housing.
-On Saturday, September 12th, students will move into their permanent housing for the school year.
-Families need not worry about assisting during move-in, as plenty of help will be available.
+On Saturday, September 12th, students will move into their permanent housing for the academic year.
+Families need not worry about assisting on September 12th, as plenty of help will be available.
 However, if families still wish to offer assistance, we ask that you leave by lunchtime, since activities for students will continue later that day.

 Bedding: For Phoenix STEM Scholars who are flying in, you can request PSTEM Staff to supply sheets, blankets, and a pillow.
 Communication regarding this will be sent in June.